 Spinner Necklace for Stress Relief

 Spinner pendants are perfect for people with ADHD or autism who need to engage in subtle stimming at work or while sitting in class.
-These vertical spinner necklaces are made with natural gemstones that are associated with various chakras, birthstones, and mystical healing properties.
+These spinner necklaces are made with natural gemstones and beautiful cloisonne beads.
 This fidget jewelry is elegant enough to wear on formal occasions, so you’ll never have to be without the anxiety relief you need.

 These moon-themed fidget necklaces are made by a neurodivergent jewelry designer, and can be customized with your choice of metals and cabochons.
 They would make the perfect gift for someone who loves fantasy books, movies, and games.